 Oceania Cruises

-Besides claiming to have the finest cuisine at sea, Oceania Cruises provides a cruise experience that is a level above a premium cruise line.
+Besides claiming to have some of the finest cuisine at sea, Oceania Cruises provides a cruise experience that is a level above a premium cruise line.
 And yes, it’s a true culinary experience just being on an Oceania ship.
 You can even take first-class cooking lessons on board.

 There are several exquisite restaurants with open seating and no surcharge that include an Italian restaurant, steakhouse, and a popular Asian restaurant at Red Ginger.
+Oceania’s current fleet now includes the elegant Marina and Riviera, the newer Vista, and the newest ship, Allura, which helps reinforce the line’s upscale, calm, and food-focused experience.

+For many cruisers the best place to find relaxation is in their own stateroom.
+Oceania’s veranda staterooms give you plenty of space, and the newer ships bring a more refined and spacious feel that suits a quiet cruise very well.
 The design, décor, and elegance of an Oceania ship is immediately felt on board.
 Whether you visit the Aquamar Spa or a spacious library on the ship, you will find plenty of opportunities to unwind.

 Azamara

-Most cruise lines only give you 6 – 7 hours to enjoy a port of call before the ship sets sail again.
-Azamara focuses more on the actual destination and will often stay in ports overnight or until late at night.
-This extra time at a port of call makes for a less stressful and more enjoyable experience, as you don’t have to rush to see all the sights.
-And the smaller ships allow them to sail to some locations that are inaccessible to larger vessels.
+Most cruise lines only give you 6 to 7 hours to enjoy a port of call before the ship sets sail again.
+Azamara focuses more on the actual destination and will often stay in ports overnight or until late at night, and that extra time makes for a less stressful and more enjoyable experience.
+Azamara has also continued to emphasize overnight stays and longer destination time, which is exactly the kind of detail that appeals to relaxed travelers.

 Things like gratuities, many beverages, room service, and self-service laundry are included in the fare price, but excursions and Wi-Fi will cost extra.
+Whether it’s White Night on the ship or the “Azamazing” Evening in a port of call, Azamara offers a great blend of relaxation and cultural immersion.

 Read more: 7 reasons to take a cruise with Azamara